I had no idea there were many personal finance blogs out there until I connected with the community over Twitter.

 The more I worked through the content of this article, the more I realized that having a desire to make money from a blog can actually increase the quality, consistency, and value a blog provides.

-That is why I want to get to a spot where I can dedicate more time to the blog and free up more of my time outside of the typical work week to do other non-blogging related things.
-But I also realize this is going to be a ton of work, and I'm learning as I go.
+That is why I want to get to a spot where I can dedicate more time to the blog and free up more of my time outside of the typical workweek to do other non-blogging-related things.
+But I also realize this will be a ton of work, and I'm learning as I go.

 No Guilt Trip

 I'm not writing this article to make bloggers out there not interested in monetizing their blog feel guilty.

 My main goal with this article is to challenge the idea that looking at your blog as a business is bad.
 We shouldn't be looking down at each other in how we decide to run our blogs, and we need to be careful about judging others for having different priorities with their writing.